mediaprophet/simpleledger.github.io/docs/guides/create-slp-faucet.md

 PORT=8083
 ```

-Once you’ve created your .env file in the root dir of your app, load up a wallet you will use for the faucet with some BCH (for tx fees) & your tokens (all in one transaction).
+Once you’ve created your .env file in the root dir of your app, load up a wallet you will use for the faucet with some XEC (for tx fees) & your tokens (all in one transaction).
 Once that transaction has at least 1 confirmation, you can build & run your application to test it out.

 Before you run your app, you will need to install dependencies (NPM to install dependencies), build & run your app from the command line.
 Open up a prompt, go to the root directory of your slp-faucet and run the below commands: